Moroccan Chicken Tagine with California Prunes

 - Pre heat the oven to 160°C.

 - Place the chicken, dried mint and cumin into an oven proof dish and mix together.
-Add in the chopped onion and salt.
-Add in the tinned tomatoes, chicken stock and California Prune juice.
-Add the zest from the lemon and the chilli.
+Add in the chopped onion, crushed garlic and salt.
+Add in the tinned tomatoes, tomato puree, chicken stock and California Prune juice.

 - Mix the whole dish together and place in the oven for 1 hour.
 Leaving the lid off the dish will reduce and intensify the flavour.

-- Finally before serving scatter with chopped fresh mint and a good squeeze of lemon.
-You can also top with roasted crushed almonds for extra crunch.
+- Just before serving, scatter with chopped fresh mint and a good squeeze of lemon.
+Top with toasted flaked or crushed almonds for extra crunch.